Carmezim/playNYT/README.md

-Small prototype converting NY Times articles to voice using a free TTS API and presenting the articles in a playlist like format.
+Small prototype converting NY Times articles to voice using the browser's TTS API and presenting the articles in a playlist like format.